mcello23/k6-training/README.md

 ---

-This [repo](https://github.com/weareqacademy/curso-k6-basico) is inspired in the course of Fernando Papito with some modifications.
+My repository is cloned from Fernando Papito [repo](https://github.com/weareqacademy/curso-k6-basico), with some modifications.